What are they?

 The British Museum's position

-The Museum recognises the significance of the moai Hoa Hakananai’a for the Rapanui community today, and acknowledges the impact of its removal from the island in 1868 by the British crew of the ship HMS Topaze.
-The moai came to the British Museum in 1869 after the Admiralty presented it to Queen Victoria.
+The Museum recognises the significance of Hoa Hakananai'a and Moai Hava for the Rapanui community today, and acknowledges the impact of their removal from the island in 1868.

-The Museum is developing a long-term relationship with the community of Rapa Nui, bringing staff time and resources to collaborative research and reinterpretation of the Rapanui collections for the benefit of the community and the wider world.
-Through the Memorandum of Understanding, we plan to develop mutually beneficial projects with artists, scholars and other community leaders in Rapa Nui.
+The Museum is developing a long-term relationship with the community of Rapa Nui, to bring staff time and resources to collaborative research and reinterpretation of the Rapanui collections for the benefit of the community and the wider world.
+Through the Memorandum of Understanding, we plan to develop mutually beneficial projects with artists, scholars and other community members in Rapa Nui.

-Hoa Hakananai’a represents one of the world’s great sculptural traditions, and is a witness to the global significance of Rapanui culture.
+Hoa Hakananai'a represents one of the world's great sculptural traditions, and is a witness to the global significance of Rapanui culture.
 Its presence increases public understanding of the history of Rapa Nui, its people's artistic achievements past, present and future, and the challenges faced by the community today.
-The strength of the British Museum’s collection is its breadth and depth which allows millions of visitors an understanding of the cultures of the world and how they interconnect – whether through trade, migration, conquest, peaceful exchange or other interactions – both in the past and today.
+The strength of the British Museum's collection is its breadth and depth which allows millions of visitors an understanding of the cultures of the world and how they interconnect – whether through trade, migration, conquest, peaceful exchange or other interactions – both in the past and today.

 Where else can moai be seen?